loelmaansi/Data-Science/README.md

   An interactive Tableau dashboard for in-depth customer and sales analysis.
 Covers customer demographics, geography, time periods, product categories, and discount trends to uncover         actionable insights.

 - **05. 🤖 AI Code Reviewer**
   Streamlit app that reviews Python code using GPT models.
 Detects bugs, provides a concise bug report, and returns the fixed version of the code instantly.

+- **06. 🎬 Cine Shazam – Movie Finder from Audio**
+  A Streamlit application that works like “Shazam for Movies.”
+  It records audio from a movie/TV scene, transcribes it using Whisper, and identifies the movie title using a custom RAG pipeline built with LangChain, ChromaDB, and MiniLM embeddings.

+-  07. **🤖 Real-Time Multi-Agent Customer Support System**
+  A LangGraph-powered multi-agent chatbot with intelligent triaging and specialized Billing/Technical agents.
+  Supports real-time API calls, automated routing, simulated web searches, escalation handling, and a real-time chat UI built with Streamlit.

 ---